mozilla/tippy-top-sites/README.md

 Options:
-  --count INTEGER         Number of sites from Alexa Top Sites --saverawsitedata TEXT  Save the full data to the filename specified --help                  Show this message and exit.
+  --count INTEGER         Number of sites from Alexa Top Sites --loadrawsitedata TEXT  Load the full data from the filename specified --saverawsitedata TEXT  Save the full data to the filename specified --help                  Show this message and exit.